 Will there be stones involved?
 Will these be provided or will they need to be sourced separately?
 I recently reused a stone from a gold ring that had great sentimental value, but wasn’t never worn.
 Re-purposing it into claw setting on a silver necklace showed it off to its best advantage whilst giving the client something that was much more ‘her’

 Budget - it is very useful to have a rough idea of what you can spend as it can influence the materials used.
-Naturally the price will reflect the production of a one off handmade piece, but it's possible to tweak the design to ensure it fits within budget
+Naturally the price will reflect the production of a one off handmade piece, but it may be possible to tweak the design to ensure it fits within budget

 What’s the timeline?
 Is it needed in time for a birthday or anniversary?
 Make sure you allow enough time as most commissions take 6-8 weeks from the initial enquiry

 Any additional practical information eg:- ring size, necklace chain length

 All designers work differently and of course the final cost will vary according to the type of metal and fineness used and whether you also want to incorporate gemstones.
+For gold and silver jewellery over a certain weight the piece will be need to be hallmarked at one of the UK's four Assay Offices.
 In general, expect to pay some of the fee up front and the rest on collection.
 I usually produce design sketches based on the discussion during an initial free consultation.
-Should you wish to proceed, a full quote and timeframe is provided and I require a 50% deposit with the remaining 50% due on receipt of the finish item.
+Should you wish to proceed, a full quote and timeframe is provided and I require a 50% deposit with the remaining 50% due on receipt of the finished item.